HeapSpace/heapcon/content/talks/talk4/index.md

 ---
-title: "Talk #4"
+title: "Talk title loading..."
-description: "Talk #4"
+description: "TBA"
 speaker: "Ted Neward"
 bio: "Ted Neward is an industry professional of twenty years' experience.
 He speaks at conferences all over the world and writes regularly for a variety of publications across the Java, .NET, and other ecosystems.
 He currently resides in the Pacific Northwest with his wife, two sons, dog, four cats, eight laptops, seven tablets, nine phones, and a rather large utility bill.
 "